-In recognition of the fact that the earth's resources are finite, every step possible will be taken to minimise waste through the implementation of the waste hierarchy (refer to section 5.0 for further information).
+In recognition of the fact that the earth's resources are finite, every step possible will be taken to minimise waste through the implementation of the waste hierarchy.
+Waste should be dealt with as per E04 Waste Management (also refer to section 5.0 for further information).